How to kill weeds – permanent solutions to banish these agricultural pests

 It's also a good idea to use a specialist weedkiller that targets the roots.

-Weeds often leave patios and driveways looking unkempt by growing between the slabs.
-To prevent this, try using polymeric sand, available at Wickes.
-It has a naturally high pH that stops weed growth.
-All you have to do is pour it on the paving and sweep it into the joints (it works on gaps 1-5mm wide).
+This sand has a naturally high pH that stops weed growth, and all you have to do is pour it on the paving and sweep it into the joints (it works on gaps 1-5mm wide).

-Use gardening gloves, a weed knife with a hooked end, and a gardening kneeling pad, at Amazon and remove the weeds manually.
+Then, use gardening gloves, a weed knife with a hooked end, and a gardening kneeling pad like this Bosmere G116 Garden Kneeling Mat from Amazon to manually remove the weeds.
 Give the area a good sweep afterwards to remove any seeds that might have come loose in the process.

 Another cupboard staple that's often recommended is white vinegar.
 Spray it on the affected area to help kill off unwanted growth.
 Cass Heaphy Digital Director at Paving Direct warns not to use salt to kill weeds as it can damage paving, and recommends using an organic herbicide if weeds are persistent.

 Weeds will find a way of growing anywhere, including your gravelled driveways and outdoor living spaces.
-Knowing how to kill weeds growing in gravel can be done swiftly, and there are a few solutions you can try.
+Knowing how to get rid of weeds in gravel can be done swiftly, and there are a few solutions you can try.

 If this doesn't work, William Mitchell, Gardening Expert at Sutton Manor Nursery, recommends digging the area affected by the weeds to get rid of both the roots and the seeds.
 This will kill the weed and hopefully prevent it from returning.